iaescala/moogie/README.md

 Requires GCC verison > 6.0
 Note that you must edit the paths directly within Moogie_py.f to match that of your system To wrap MOOGIE, you must first compile it using the command make -f Makefile.pywrap.
-Then execute the command, f2py -m moogie -h moogie.pyf *.f Followed by f2py -c moogie.pyf *.o
+Then execute the command, "f2py -m moogie -h moogie.pyf *.f"

+Followed by "f2py -c moogie.pyf *.o"

-This should generate a file moogie.so, which you can use in python in the following fashion:
+These commands are explicitly outlined in the pywrap.sh bash file.
+This should generate a file moogie.so, which you can use as follows:

 from moogie import moogie
 moogie(teff, logg, feh, alphafe, rank, synth_run, replace)